DreamyCecil/Serious-Engine/README.md

 Once the project is built, you can install it into the `Bin/` directory by running `Sources/deploy-linux.sh` script.

 > [!TIP]
-> To rebuild the project from scratch, you can add `rebuild` argument to the script like this: `./build-linux64.sh rebuild`.
+> - To rebuild the project from scratch, you can add `rebuild` argument to the script like this: `./build-linux64.sh rebuild`.
+> - To temporarily prevent all projects from rebuilding each time, add `-DSE1_DUMMY_BUILD_INFO=1` to the CMake command.

 # Optional features